Financial Modeling Test – Questions & Answers

 - As a percentage of sales

-- Variable costs based on sales, fixed cost based on historical trends and depreciation as a separate item.
+- Variable costs are based on sales, fixed costs based on historical trends, and depreciation as separate items.

-Question #13 – From Where Shall the Historical Data of A Company Be Obtained?
+Question #13 – Where shall a Company’s Historical Data Be Obtained?

 Question #14 – Give a Few Examples of Financial Forecasting Methods.

 Answer: Some examples of financial forecasting methods include the straight-line method, moving averageMoving AverageMoving Average (MA), commonly used in capital markets, can be defined as a succession of mean that is derived from a successive period of numbers or values and the same would be calculated continually as the new data is available.
-This can be lagging or trend-following indicator as this would be based on previous numbers. method, simple linear regression, and multiple linear regression.
+This can be lagging or trend-following indicator as this would be based on previous numbers. method, simple linear regressionLinear RegressionLinear Regression is a statistical excel tool that is used as a predictive analysis model to examine the relationship between two sets of data.
+Using this analysis, we can estimate the relationship between dependent and independent variables., and multiple linear regression.